Operadores de Importancia Vital | Anguita Osorio

 First Qualification Procedure according to ANCI Resolution No. 024 - Analysis framework for strategic sectors that require the highest level of cybersecurity protection in Chile.

-Check the official status of any organization in the Operators of Vital Importance qualification process
+Check the official status of any OVI company in the Operators of Vital Importance qualification registry

 * Database updated according to official ANCI resolutions